varya/helsinkijs-2015/index.md

 1. Continious deployment
 1. Removing code

-## Psycological effects
+## Psycology
 {: .shout}

+## Insuarance

+Devs must be accurate but nothing checks the result.
+Code review does not help, it is also made by a human.

+###With visual regression testing

+* We feel safier
+* We are bravier
+* Even a junior dev can experiment

-## Business perspective
+## Business
 {: .shout}

 ## Making money out of it

-* Sell styleguide
+* Sell style guide approach and tool
+* Provide very stable UI
+* Work faster and do more

 ## The way to go
 {: .shout}

 ## Future plans and so on

-1. Trying out different diff comparing tools
+* Trying out different diff comparing tools
-1. Different window sizes
+* Different window sizes<br/>
-1. By the feedback
+  aka, desktop, tablet, mobile
+* Post in SC5 blog
+* Open source

 ## Materials
 {: .shout}